BlackButterfli/group6_project/README.md

 After each use, move/delete the folder since another run will add to text and overwrite csv.

 Option 3
+Mention that it is NOT case sensitive.

 ### Important Notes - must read

+How to use FASTA files in the program:
-Whenever you are asked, ensure that the FASTA files for protein sequences are stored in the "data" folder.
+1. Always store protein sequence FASTA files in the designated "data" folder insidie "program_group6" folder.
-A fasta file must end with fasta or faa
+2. Ensure that your FASTA files have proper extensions such as ".fasta" or ".faa".
+3. When entering the name of the file to the program, include the extension.
+4. Avoid using the same filename for multiple files to prevent conflicts.

 # ACKNOWLEDGMENTS #